 Use independent shops

 Stick to your local independent shops; this allows the economy to grow in your area, and you can find original items not found elsewhere.
-Consider it a chance to support marvellous local makers; most of their beautiful creations are green sourced.
+Consider it a chance to support marvellous local makers; most of their beautiful creations are green-sourced.
 Many independents in December implement ‘Christmas late-night shopping‘ to satisfy your shopping needs.
 They also offer special discounts.

 And how about Christmas Markets?
-Covid restrictions permitted, they are always truly magical at this time of the year.
-They give you a tremendous food experience by engaging the senses; different shapes, colours, movements, and textures while wandering between stalls, smelling fantastic food, and enjoying music.
+COVID restrictions permitted, they are always truly magical at this time of the year.
+They give you a tremendous food experience by engaging the senses; in different shapes, colours, movements, and textures while wandering between stalls, smelling fantastic food, and enjoying music.
 Food lovers will be greeted with fresh, sustainable-caught fish; free-range meat from local farmers, artisan dairy products and delicatessen.
 Expect handmade craft beer, wines and spirits from the country’s finest producers, too.
 Also, you can find handmade soaps and eye-catching jewellery, perfect for picking up unique gifts and buying fresh products for a perfect Christmas dinner.

 Reduce your food waste

 Buy food consciously this Christmas.
 According to the UK Government Statistical Service, every year, 7 million tonnes of food is wasted during the holiday season in the UK.